Allium yanchiense

 Allium yanchiense is a plant species endemic to China, reported from Gansu, Hebei, Nei Mongol, Ningxia, Qinghai, Shaanxi and Shanxi.
 It grows at elevations of 1300–2000 m.

-Allium yanchiense has clusters of egg-shaped bulbs each up to 20 mm in diameter.
-Scape is up to 40 cm long, round in cross-section.
+Allium yanchiense has clusters of egg-shaped bulbs, each up to 20 mm in diameter.
+A scape is up to 40 cm long, and round in cross-section.
 Leaves are tubular, about 2 mm across, shorter than the scape.
-Umbel is spherical, crowded with many white or pinkish flowers.
+An umbel is spherical, crowded with many white or pinkish flowers.